-You can configure the email address to receive the email alerts.
+You can configure the sender email address and receiver (destination) email address to receive the email alerts.
 Also, configure the SMTP server address settings.

-- NOTE: If your mail server is Microsoft Exchange Server 2007, ensure that the iDRAC domain name is configured for the mail server to receive the email alerts from iDRAC. - NOTE: Email alerts support both IPv4 and IPv6 addresses.
-The iDRAC DNS Domain Name must be specified when using IPv6. - (i) NOTE: If you are using an external SMTP server, ensure that iDRAC can communicate with that server.
+- NOTE: If your mail server is Microsoft Exchange Server 2007, ensure that the iDRAC domain name is configured for the mail server to send and receive the email alerts to / from iDRAC. - NOTE: Email alerts support both IPv4 and IPv6 addresses.
+The iDRAC DNS Domain Name must be specified when using IPv6. - NOTE: If you are using an external SMTP server, ensure that iDRAC can communicate with that server.
 If the server is unreachable, the error RAC0225 is displayed while trying to send a test mail.